markasoftware/i405-tunnel/README.md

    from Western governments, you might choose this hop to be between two servers in Russia;
    conversely, if you're trying to hide from the Russian government, you should make this hop between two servers in the Western world.
-3. The final egress hop from your "exit" server to the final clearnet site you're connecting to.
+3. The final egress hop from your "exit" server to the ultimate clearnet site you're connecting to.

 The attacker you're hiding from will be able to observe hops 1 and 3, but not 2.
 Because hops 1 and 3 do not involve the same servers, the attacker will not be able to simply use IP addresses to